HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * direct editView links are very convenient.
 Switching to a different browser tab seems to break Context focus.
 * using the *.MD url allows direct access to the editView for these pages. *.
 * review the MD markup since italics are still evident in editView

+#### Conclusions
+* there is a tendency to strive for Commits that indicate the relative importance of a repo, within a month.